encryptededdy/resources/exercises/exercises5_eddy.md

 1. Recall examples of real LS protocols.

+    Dijkstras Algorithm

 2. What does **link-state** refer to in "LS routing algorithm/protocol?

+    Requires knowledge of every link in the network in order to calculate the path

 3. What is the purpose of a **link-state broadcast**?
 Why "broadcast"?

+    To distribute information about link costs.
+Broadcast because it is sent to every router on the network.

 4. What steps would be involved in a **link-state broadcast**?

+    Collect information about the costs of links adjacent to you, then broadcast said information to the rest of the network.

 5. What is the correct pronunciation of **Dijkstra**?

+    *why is this a question*

 6. What inputs does Dijkstra's algorithm require?
 What outputs does it produce?

+    A list of nodes, and a list of edges and their associated weights

 7. What other data structure is required internally?

+    a.
+A set of nodes for which the minimal cost path has already been determined

+    b.
+A set of estimated costs to get to the rest of the nodes

 8. Describe the initialization phase of Dijkstra's algorithm.

+    For nodes adjacent to the start node, write the costs to them to the set of estimated costs.
+Make the estimates for the rest of the nodes infinite.

 9. Describe each step of the "main loop".
 How are ties resolved?

+    Add the lowest cost estimate to the finalised set.
+Then, using this, re-calculate the costs for everything else.
+The way ties are broken doesn't matter.

 10. How many steps does (vanilla)) algorithm require to solve the single-source least-cost path problem?
 Justify the claim of **quadratic complexity**.

+    n^2, where n is the number of nodes.
+We go through n nodes and it takes n time (in a basic implementation) to find the minimum next node to access.
+Relaxation then takes n time.

 11. How might this complexity be reduced?

+    A different data structure to store the estimated costs, like a priority queue can reduce the time it takes to find the minimum next node below n time.

 12. Describe how the **density** of the graph affects run-time?

+    The denser the graph, the longer relaxation takes.
+This doesn't affect big-O run time (as that's worst case).

 13. Which parts of the LS algorithm involve inter-node communication?

+    Acquiring the costs of each link

 14. How would we compute the **forwarding table** from the outputs of Dijkstra's algorithm?

+    Checking the "next hop" from the source, for the path to each destination (we can do this by going through the predecessor list)

 15. Can a link-state scheme produce **routing loops**?
 Discuss.

+    No, assuming all nodes are updated simultaneously, using the same information.

 ### 5.2.2.
 DV Routing